 Debt securities carry credit risk, interest rate risk, prepayment risk, reinvestment risk, duration risk, and liquidity risk.
 Credit risk is the risk that the Fund could lose money if the issuer of a debt security is unable to pay interest or repay principal when it is due.
 Some debt securities that are rated below investment grade are generally considered speculative because they present a greater risk of loss, including default, than higher quality debt securities.
-The credit risk of a particular issuer's debt security may vary based on its priority for repayment.
-For example, higher ranking (senior) debt securities have a higher priority than lower ranking (subordinated) securities.
+The credit risk of a particular issuer's debt securities have a higher priority than lower ranking (subordinated) securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of higher-ranking senior securities may receive amounts otherwise payable to the holders of more junior securities.